jeeliz/jeelizWeboji/README.md

 ## Hosting

-This library requires the user's webcam feed through `MediaStream API`.
+This library requires the user's camera feed through `MediaStream API`.
 Your application should then be hosted with a HTTPS server (the certificate can be self-signed).
 It won't work at all with unsecure HTTP, even locally with some web browsers.

 Be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
 Indeed, the neuron network JSON in, `/dist/` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://checkgzipcompression.com/).

 The neuron network JSON file is loaded using an ajax `XMLHttpRequest` after the user has accepted to share its camera.
-We proceed this way to avoid to load this quite heavy file if the user refuses to share its webcam or if there is no webcam available.
+We proceed this way to avoid to load this quite heavy file if the user refuses to share its camera or if there is no camera available.
 The loading will be faster if you systematically preload the JSON file using a service worker or a simple raw `XMLHttpRequest` just after the loading of the HTML page.
 Then the file will be in the browser cache and will be fast to request.